bsml320/vTRs/README.md

 # vTRs
-A pipeline for vTR identification
+A pipeline for vTR identification in human viruses